|The application deadline is January 29, 2021. Get ready!|

-- The program is no longer restricted to students and will now include all youth between age 15 and 30.
+- The program is not restricted to students - it includes all youth between age 15 and 30.

 - Employers and youth participants will be asked to complete a survey regarding their experience with the Canada Summer Jobs program.
 This is mandatory for employer participants, but optional for the youth participants.

 - All Canada Summer Jobs-funded positions will be posted on the Job Bank.

 The government sets out several criteria to apply for funding, including: